kleinschmidt/kleinschmidt.github.io/content/_index.md

 I'm a **research scientist** at [Beacon Biosignals](https://beacon.bio/).

-I did my PhD at the University of Rochester in the Department of Brain and Cognitive Sciences.

 ## Previously

 - Assistant Professor of Psychology and Cognitive Science at Rutgers, New Brunswick.
 - CV Starr postdoc at the Princeton Neuroscience Institute
+- PhD at the University of Rochester in the Department of Brain and Cognitive Sciences.